facebookarchive/php-graph-sdk/docs/reference/FacebookBatchRequest.md

 ## Facebook\FacebookBatchRequest

-You can instantiate a new `FacebookBatchRequest` entity directly by sending the arguments to the constructor.
+You can instantiate a new `FacebookBatchRequest` entity directly by sending the arguments to the constructor or by using the [`Facebook\Facebook::newBatchRequest()`](Facebook.md#newBatchRequest) factory method.

 ```php
 use Facebook\FacebookBatchRequest;